 Spiral Pacific is a team of scientists, educators and film professionals working together to foster conservation of many threatened Pacific Ocean ecosystems.
 Our mission is to explore the intertwined ecosystems around this vast ocean basin and research several human-caused stressors that contribute to the downward spiral we are facing, including: overfishing, ocean acidification, the introduction of invasive species and the marine debris issue.
 In our research, we highlight solutions enacted by the local communities around the Pacific Rim to address the decline in the overall health of the marine environment thus providing a base-line as to how these solutions can be stepped up globally.

-Our seasoned staff of educators incorporates these solutions to create unique and interactive STEM-based curricula for middle and high school students.
+Our seasoned staff of educators incorporates these solutions to create unique and interactive STEAM-based (Science, Technology, Engineering, Art, and Math) curricula for middle and high school students.
 Source material stimulates critical thinking and encourages students to participate in the vital fields of science, technology, engineering, and mathematics.
 Research highlights the next generation of lucrative careers will require extensive education in these fields.
 Our ultimate goal is to educate and equip a new inclusive generation of ocean stewards.

 Spiral Pacific is an independent transmedia non-profit corporation generating content that lives across multiple formats: print, television, video web assets and scientific research studies.
 Our unique projects are gaining momentum because we foster a spirit of cooperation for education.
 Footage and research are shared freely with collaborating scientists, artists, teachers and students.
 Stunning imagery is paired with science to bring our actions to light in hopes of nudging humans toward change.
 We are currently in production on a two-part documentary exploring ocean ecosystem connectivity filmed in 4K (Ultra HD.)
 Our travels will take us to nine Northern Pacific Rim locations to document the challenges facing the local human and marine life populations as they struggle to survive and adapt to an increasingly hostile environment.
 With knowledge comes wisdom, and we are dedicated to this project and believe there is reason for hope.